DikiFaturrohman/my-portofolio/README.md

 Designed to be fast, responsive, and totally ✨ aesthetic ✨.

 🎯 Purpose:
-To showcase my skills, highlight awesome projects, and give people a glimpse of the magic I create as a **developer and illustrator**.
+To showcase my skills, highlight awesome projects, and give people a glimpse of the magic I create as a **developer and designer**.

 ---